 What Happens When a Medicaid Recipient Receives an Inheritance?

-Within 10 days of receiving an inheritance, each Medicaid recipient is obligated to report the change in circumstance to the Social Security Administration and Department of Children and Families.
+Within 10 days of receiving an inheritance, each Medicaid recipient is obligated to report the change in circumstance to the Social Security Administration and Department of Children and Families along with an explanation of what happened to the inherited funds or assets.

 If the inheritance is large and Medicaid is no longer needed